-A sample of the photography of Edmund Seewald with written descriptives
+A hearty serving of the photography of Edmund Seewald with written descriptives.

 The camera, be it an SLR or incorporated into your phone, is a powerful tool that has always had the ability to shape society in a way that few things do.
 When combined with the written word, the result is intensified.

 I invite you to take a short journey with me while I travel through the lens to reveal the world around us, warts and all, and see beyond the obvious.

 If you like what you see, please let me know.
 Your feedback is important.
 Thank you in advance and enjoy the journey.